bash-my-aws/bash-my-aws/README.md

 source ~/.bash-my-aws/bash_completion.sh
 ```

-!!! note "Why use shell aliases?"
+#### Why use shell aliases?

-    `bash-my-aws` began as a collection of bash functions, sourced into your shell.
+`Bash-My-AWS` began as a collection of bash functions, sourced into your shell.
 More recently, the default suggestion has been to load aliases that execute a
 small wrapper script that loads the functions and executes the desired function.

 After years of `zsh` users asking for support, one stepped up and identified
 a changes that would eliminate any shell compatibility problems without compromising
 the functionaility, simplicity and discoverability of the project.
 Massive thanks
 to @ninth-dev for this.

     # bash users may source the functions instead of loading the aliases
     if [ -d ${HOME}/.bash-my-aws ]; then
       for f in ~/.bash-my-aws/lib/*-functions; do source $f; done
     fi

 ## Usage